 Those rules have been a little fluid in my house.
 My sons have been online since before they were born.
 I made a digital land grab to get Twitter accounts, Facebook pages, and website addresses for them early on.

-I have all the accounts for them, they don’t know any of the passwords, and I use the accounts as a fun way to archive the randomness that children say.
+I have all the accounts for them, they don’t know any of the passwords, and I use the accounts as a fun way to archive the randomness that children say a sort of cloud services provider.
 I’ve endorsed this kind of archiving for years (even though it’s a grey area in the Terms of Service limiting the age of social media users).

 Despite all that, my digital leash is pretty tight.